 What are the advantages of zinc phosphate coatings?

 There are many benefits to zinc phosphate coatings including:

 - due to the fact that zinc phosphate coatings are porous, paints and other coverings will bond better, lengthening their life and lessening the need to reapply them

-- threaded parts treated with zinc phosphate coatings have increased anti-galling and rust inhibiting characteristics
+- threaded parts treated with zinc phosphate coatings have increased anti-galling and rust-inhibiting characteristics

-What colour is zinc phosphate?
+What color is zinc phosphate?

 The translucent crystals created with a zinc phosphate coating appear black to light grey.